Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 Organization Size

-Licensee’s total number of employees (not engineers), used to determine the applicable annual license fee.
+Licensee's total number of employees (not engineers), used to determine the applicable annual license fee.

+Authorized Users

+Employees and individual contractors of Licensee who are permitted by Licensee to use the Software on Licensee's behalf, up to any seat limits specified in the Ordering Documents.

+Ordering Documents

+One or more Order Forms or Statements of Work executed by the parties that specify fees, term length, payment schedule, seat limits, and other commercial terms.

 2. Grant of Rights